john-org/2-react-Intro/readme.md

 ![add project](reference/images/a.png)

-When asked about security rules, select Start in test mode.
+When asked about security rules, select "Start in test mode."

 ![add project](reference/images/b.png)

-In order to access firebase we need to install their library:
+In order to use firebase we need to install their library:

 `$ npm install firebase`

-Create a new file `firebase.js` in `src`:
+Create a new file `firebase.js` in `src`.
+Add the following information substituting your own values for firebaseConfig.
+The dataBaseURL is available from the Project Settings panel.

 ```js
 import firebase from "firebase/app";